-One big benefit of equity crowdfunding is that it creates publicity.
+One big benefit of marketplace crowdfunding is that it creates publicity.
 More people hear about Cycle.land because of the campaign—not just users, but potential investors and partners as well.
 But you have to be aware of the associated risks.

 – With equity crowdfunding, you’re not fundraising behind closed doors.
 If you miss your target, it is a very public failure.
 Ideally, you should be very confident about reaching your target before going public with your campaign.

 Pulling off a successful equity crowdfunding campaign requires a lot of work.

 – Seedrs—or other crowdfunding platforms—are tools that make it easier for startups to raise money from a large number of investors.
 But as a startup, you still have to put in the effort to excite the investors about your company’s potential.
 This work starts well ahead of the launch of the campaign.
 When you launch, you will want to have pledges from a sufficient number of investors to be confident about the success of the campaign.
 You have to have a crowd behind you before you start raising funds.
 People have to love your idea and your product.

 Equity crowdfunding also makes it easier for investors to make up their mind about an investment in a timely manner.